hapijs/catbox-memory/README.md

   cache.
 Once this limit is reached no additional items will be added to the cache until some expire.
 The utilized memory calculation is a rough approximation and must not be relied on.
 Defaults to `104857600` (100MB).
+- `minCleanupIntervalMsec` - the minimum number of milliseconds in between each cache cleanup.
+  Defaults to 1 second (`1000`);
 - `allowMixedContent` - by default, all data is cached as JSON strings, and converted to an object using `JSON.parse()` on retrieval.
 By setting this option to `true`, `Buffer` data can be stored alongside the stringified data. `Buffer`s are not stringified, and are copied before storage to prevent the value from changing while in the cache.
+Defaults to `false`.
+- `cloneBuffersOnGet` - by default, buffers stored in the cache with `allowMixedContent` set to `true` are copied when they are set but not when they are retrieved.
+This means a change to the buffer returned by a `get()` will change the value in the cache.
+To prevent this, set `cloneBuffersOnGet` to  `true` to always return a copy of the cached buffer.
 Defaults to `false`.